-Fatigue or tiredness is a common symptom during pregnancy.
+Fatigue is a common symptom during pregnancy.
 Some women may feel exhausted throughout their pregnancy, while some may hardly feel tired at all.
-Although experience with fatigue tends to vary, most women will at least feel more tired than usual during their pregnancy.
+Although experience with fatigue tends to vary, most women will feel more tired than usual during their pregnancy.
 Fatigue during pregnancy is most common during the first trimester.
 It tends to go away during the second trimester, but will usually return in the third trimester.
-Here is a look at fatigue during pregnancy.

 Fatigue During Pregnancy First Trimester

-Whether the pregnancy is planned or unplanned, you may experience anxiety about motherhood, worry about the baby’s health or even conflicting feelings about your pregnancy.
-It is important to understand that your emotions do play a part in how you feel physically—and all of these things are a natural and normal part of pregnancy.
+Whether the pregnancy is planned or unplanned, you may experience anxiety about motherhood, worry about the baby’s health, or even experience conflicting feelings about your pregnancy.
+It is important to understand that your emotions do play a part in how you feel physically, and all of these things are a natural and normal part of pregnancy.

 Fatigue During Pregnancy Second Trimester

 During your second trimester, there is a good chance your energy level will increase and you will start to feel more like your old self.
-Fatigue during pregnancy is more doubtful.
-Many women take advantage of this time during the pregnancy to get important tasks accomplished, since energy levels will likely decrease again in the third trimester.
+Many women take advantage of this time during the pregnancy to accomplish important tasks, as energy levels will likely decrease again in the third trimester.
 This is often called “The Happy Trimester.”
 Now don’t be alarmed if during this trimester you still experience fatigue.
 More than likely it will be less obvious, but unfortunately fatigue during pregnancy is still possible during the second trimester.

 Fatigue During Pregnancy Third Trimester